dcdpr/did-btc1/chapters/Beacons.md

 If a ::BTC1 Update:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.
 However, any party that has access to or is provided the map is at least aware of the existence of all **did:btc1** identifiers in the map and the existence of their ::BTC1 Update Announcements::.

-For a Map Beacon, proof of non-inclusion of a **did:btc1** identifier is simply its absence from the map.
+For a ::Map Beacon::, proof of non-inclusion of a **did:btc1** identifier is simply its absence from the map.

-The `beaconType` of the `service` for a Map Beacon is "MapBeacon".
+The `beaconType` of the `service` for a ::Map Beacon:: is "MapBeacon".

 #### Create Beacon Cohort